-CosmoCaixa Barcelona is a science museum located in Sarrià-Sant Gervasi area in Barcelona Spain.
+CosmoCaixa Barcelona is a science museum in Sarrià-Sant Gervasi area in Barcelona, Spain.
 It was known to be closed in 1998 for renovation and currently opened under its name as ‘CosmoCaixa’ in 2004.
 The museum holds variety of events, exhibitions somewhat temporary and permanent that display categories such as space nature environment and of course science.
-CosmoCaixa also holds exhibitions’ and planetarium devoted to system of touch and play for the younger children.
+CosmoCaixa Barcelona also holds exhibitions’ and planetarium devoted to system of touch and play for the younger children.
 This museum also consists of gift shops, library cafes and teaching center to educate the young ones.

 Find your accommodation now!

 This museum also has a free public square that allows the public to experience natural science through interactive exhibitions.
 This is one of the most renowned science museums in Europe and run by the social foundation ‘la Caixa’.

 The CosmoCaixa Barcelona is not about looking but a hands-on museum with many things to try out in every corner.
 Different scientific disciplines are being explained didactically and interactively.
 Care to explore physical, technical, geological, chemical and mathematical relations all by yourself in hundreds of experiments?
 Not only children enjoy discovering topics in the museum that are probably not the most popular ones as well as the ones that might tickle their fancy.

 Once you are down the basement floor you will see an escalator that leads to the highest floor which gives a very exciting view of the first attraction, the glassed in escalator so you can see right into it and explore how it works.